| With the age of successful genetic

 eyes, let alone their tendencies for favoring certain "paths

+of life".
 Although I am believing as a result

 of faith rather than fact, I would hope a majority of people